Jacob-Zhou/simple-csc/README.md

 <!-- Add a warning about Qwen2.5 -->

 > [!WARNING]
-> Reported by a user, using Qwen2 or Qwen2.5 family models without flash-attn will lead unexpected errors.
+> Reported by a user, using Qwen2 or Qwen2.5 family models without flash-attn will lead unexpected errors. **Specifically, the corrector will stuck in the beam search process.**
 >
 > Please install flash-attn to avoid this issue.
 Or you can set `torch_dtype=torch.bfloat16` in the `LMCorrector` class to avoid this issue.
 >